About FireCluster

 When you use Fireware Web UI to connect to devices configured as a cluster, it is important to understand the cluster member roles.

-The cluster master assigns network traffic flows to cluster members, and responds to all requests from external systems such as WatchGuard System Manager, SNMP, DHCP, ARP, routing protocols, and IKE.
-When you configure or modify the configuration of a FireCluster, you save the configuration to the cluster master.
-Either cluster member can be the cluster master.
+The cluster master assigns network traffic flows to other cluster members, and responds to all requests from external systems such as WatchGuard System Manager, SNMP, DHCP, ARP, routing protocols, and IKE.
+When you configure or modify the cluster configuration, you save the cluster configuration to the cluster master.
+The cluster master can be either device.
 The first device in a cluster to power on becomes the cluster master.

-The backup master synchronizes all necessary information with the cluster master, so that it can become the cluster master if the master fails.
-You cannot use Fireware Web UI to save configuration changes to the backup master.
+The backup cluster master synchronizes all necessary information with the cluster master so that it can become the master if the current cluster master fails.
+You cannot use Fireware Web UI to save configuration changes to the backup cluster master.

 In WatchGuard Cloud, you can add a locally-managed FireCluster, initiate system actions (upgrade, reboot, and fail over), and view log messages.
 For more information, go to About FireCluster in WatchGuard Cloud.